emiliosheinz/full-cycle-service-mesh-with-istio/README.md

 ### Fault Injection

 Fault Injection is a technique used to test the resilience of a system.
 It consists of injecting failures into the system to test how it behaves.
 Istio allows you to inject delays, aborts, and even HTTP errors.

+### Circuit Breaker

+Circuit Breaker is a technique used to prevent cascading failures.
+It consists of monitoring the number of errors that occur in a service and, if it exceeds a certain threshold, the circuit is opened and the requests are no longer sent to that service.
+This prevents the service from becoming overloaded and causing a cascade of failures on all services that depend on it.